 Korean artist Do Ho Suh’s Specimen series draws a lot from his personal experiences as an immigrant from his native country.
 Do arrived in America in 1991 to study art at the Rhode Island School of Design.
-His experiences at the school led him to measure spaces as a way of creating and establishing a relationship with his environment.
+His experiences at the school led him to measure spaces to create and establish a relationship with his environment.
 As he progressed in his career, Do developed the idea to take the measurements he had taken from various spaces where he used the measurements to replicate a series of specimens such as chairs, fridges, and ovens that he previously owned.

 Why did he create this series?

-Specimen demonstrated Do’s constructions of the spaces in his life and the elements that were held within the spaces, which he executed through various mediums such as resin, styrofoam, and fabric.
+Specimen demonstrated Do’s constructions of the spaces in his life and the elements held within the spaces, which he executed through various mediums such as resin, styrofoam, and fabric.
 In general, Do tried to use his specimens to address the emotions that people tie to spaces.
-Through the specimens, Do also exposed his own feelings of displacement, which were characterized by references to his home in an overt or covert way.
+Through the specimens, Do also exposed his own feelings of displacement characterized by references to his home in an overt or covert way.

-Do Ho Suh, in his series of sculptural art pieces, continues his investigation of the themes adjoining cultural displacement and the existence of different cultural identities.
-Do explores how our identities help to shape how we perceive and respond to our surroundings, as well as how we manage to construct memories from the spaces that we have lived in or experienced previously.
+In his series of sculptural art pieces, Do Ho Suh continues his investigation of the themes adjoining cultural displacement and the existence of different cultural identities.
+Do explores how our identities help shape how we perceive and respond to our surroundings and how we manage to construct memories from the spaces that we have lived in or experienced previously.

 Why is this work relevant now?

 As such, his sculptures are intended to evoke emotions of distant recollections of the spaces we have known or experienced in the past.
-At a time where immigration is a soft issue, Do’s reflections of space and memory are particularly applicable at this time.
+At a time when immigration is a soft issue, Do’s reflections on space and memory are particularly applicable at this time.

 How the sculptures were created